Stavanger Norway Cruise Port: Lysefjord Boat & Pulpit Rock

 Our boat ride was a short walk on the same pier in Stavanger as the Sky Princess.
 Our boarding time was noon.
 We arrived 20 minutes early to a very long line.
 However, we all made it on.
 I was a little nervous finding seats for my parents (I thought we were early), but we did find seats for us inside.
 The boat ride was the highlight of our trip.
 Once we got sailing, we headed up to the mid deck to feel the fresh air.
 It was a wonderful 3.5 hour boat ride.

-Stavanger Norway Boat Ride
+Stavanger Norway Cruise Port

 The boat ride took us to Pulpit Rock.
 You might remember it from Mission Impossible 6.